Sunday Service at 10:00 a.m. All are welcome!

 Welcome!
 We look forward to meeting you when you visit Live Oak.
-Whether you are brand new to Unitarian Universalism or moving here from a UU community in another city, or even if you are returning after years away from Live Oak, you are always welcome!
-Our worship services take place each Sunday at 10:00 a.m.
+Whether you are brand new to Unitarian Universalism or moving here from a UU community in another city, or even if you are returning after years away from Live Oak, you are welcome.
+Our worship services take place each Sunday at 10:00 a.m. in the Sanctuary at 820 N. Fairview Ave. in Goleta or remotely on Zoom.

 Meeting ID: 991 200 709